hexadrop/eslint-config/README.md

 </h1>

 <p align="center">
-  Opinionated linting configuration considering modern TypeScript best practices and providing consistency to your <code>import</code> statements.
-Valid for your JavaScript or TypeScript projects
+  Opinionated linting configuration considering modern JavaScript best practices and providing consistency to your code.
   <br />
   <br />
   Take a look, play and have fun with this.